-Unlike many other destinations, Sri Lanka is a destination that suitable for holidays at any time of the year.
+Unlike many other destinations, Sri Lanka is a destination suitable for holidays at any time of the year.
 But depending on the time, the places you need to travel can be different, mainly it is either east coast or west coast.
 Travelling in Sri Lanka between November and April might be the best time for a holiday in Sri Lanka.
 Most travellers book their tours to Sri Lanka during this period.
-Rest of the year, the number of the travellers in the island drops sharply making an acute shortage of customers for people engaged in the tourism industry.
+Rest of the year, the number of travellers on the island drops sharply making an acute shortage of customers for people engaged in the tourism industry.

-Still, the European travellers make a considerable impact on Sri Lank tourism industry with a large number of tourist arrival.
+Still, European travellers make a considerable impact on the Sri Lanka tourism industry with a large number of tourist arrival.
 Most of the European travellers book tours to Sri Lanka from November to April.
 Even though Sri Lanka is largely forgotten in the European countries as a holiday destination during the summer (April to November), there is a considerable upbeat of tourist arrival in the months of July and August.
 This sudden change is triggered by the school holidays and Esala ceremony.

 What should be included on tours to Sri Lanka